 What do you do to take care of yourself?

 I spend time with family.
+I like photography, wood carving, quilting and writing.
 My husband and I enjoy traveling.
-I do photography.
 I always have my camera around my neck when we travel.
 My two favorite places that call to me are the north shore of Lake Superior and Ireland.
 I’ve only been to Ireland once, but I could live there.
 It’s beautiful and the people are so friendly and welcoming.

 Can you share what has been one of your most impactful times here at Hospice?